 - Implement: Eligible Hospitals must meet the criteria for adopting CEHRT and demonstrate actual implementation, installation, or utilization of CEHRT.

-- Stage 1 sets the baseline for electronic data capture and information sharing.
+- Stage 1 (exit DHS) sets the baseline for electronic data capture and information sharing.

 Process for Reporting Public Health Objectives

-Beginning October 1, 2013, all Eligible Hospitals, regardless of their stage of Meaningful Use, will be required to register with the Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), to initiate an onboarding process for any of the public health objectives.
-Eligible Hospitals are required to register with the DPH either before their EHR reporting period starts or within 60 days from the beginning of their EHR reporting period.
-For current registration information, Eligible Hospitals should refer to the Public Health Meaningful Use website at www.dhs.wisconsin.gov/ehealth/PHMU/index.htm.
+All Eligible Hospitals, regardless of their stage of Meaningful Use, are required to register with the Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), to initiate an onboarding process for the public health reporting objective.
+Eligible Hospitals attesting to Modified Stage 2 Meaningful Use are required to register with DPH either before their EHR reporting period starts or within 60 days from the beginning of their EHR reporting period.
+For current registration information, Eligible Hospitals should refer to the Public Health Meaningful Use website.

 2014 Clinical Quality Measures (CQMs)

-In addition to meeting the core and menu objectives, Eligible Hospitals and CAHs are also required to report clinical quality measures (CQMs) in order to successfully participate in the program.
+In addition to meeting Meaningful Use measures, Eligible Hospitals and Critical Access Hospitals are also required to report on the CQMs in order to successfully participate in the program.

-Beginning in 2014, all Eligible Hospitals, regardless of whether they are in the Stage 1 or Stage 2 of Meaningful Use, will be required to report on 16 of 29 CQMs finalized in 2014 in the Stage 2 rule.
-CQMs will be reported separately from Meaningful Use measures.
-Although CQMs will be reported separately from Meaningful Use measures, all Eligible Hospitals are still required to report CQMs in order to demonstrate Meaningful Use.
+Although CQMs are reported separately from Meaningful Use measures, all Eligible Hospitals are still required to report CQMs in order to demonstrate Meaningful Use.
 The reporting period for CQMs is the same as the Meaningful Use EHR reporting period for that Program Year.